gbif/hp-cartagena-botanical-garden/Pages/our_herbarium.md

 ## Our Herbarium

+The Herbarium of the Jardín Botánico “Guillermo Piñeres” (JBGP) was founded in 1978.
+This collection, considered the most important in the Caribbean region of Colombia, highlights the contributions of Alwyn Gentry, Hermes Cuadros, Santiago Madriñán, and Vlastimil Zak.
+Records have been gathered from 1957 to 2023 in 22 countries, with 81% of them originating in Colombia, primarily from the Caribbean Region and the Sierra Nevada de Santa Marta.

-The Herbarium of the Jardín Botánico “Guillermo Piñeres” (JBGP) was founded in 1978 by Hermes Cuadros who directed it until the year 2000.
-Material was collected from several historical expeditions during the 1980s.
-Since 2016 collecting activities have increased and all seed collections are now associated with herbarium vouchers.
-Currently the collections are curated by Maria Paula Contreras and Santiago Madriñán.
+Materials were collected during various historical expeditions in the 1980s.
+Since 2016, collecting activities have increased, and all seed collections are now associated with herbarium vouchers.
+Currently, Maria Paula Contreras and Santiago Madriñán oversee the curation of the collections.

+Many of the localities of our historical collections are now inaccessible, or the ecosystems have been dramatically transformed by human impact.
+This historical record of the past locations is invaluable for future studies on biogeography, climate change, and human impact on the landscape and nature development.
+Several of these collections lack duplicates in other national or international herbaria.
+Our team of volunteers mounts newly collected specimens on their final sheets, with approximately 400 newly collected specimens added annually.

 ![image](assets/images/20231123_202134690_iOS.jpeg)

-## History

-With ca 15.000 specimens, the JBGP Herbarium is the most important plant collection of the Colombian Caribbean.
-It includes two type specimens.
-In addition, it houses specimens from other tropical American countries for comparison purposes, donated by the many visiting botanists over the years, or obtained through exchange programs.
-We house important collection from eminent botanists like Hermes Cuadros, Enrique Forero-Gonzalez and Alwin H. Gentry.
-Many of the localities of our historical collections are either nowadays inaccessible, or the ecosystems have been dramatically transformed by human impact.
-This historical record of what was where is invaluable for future studies on biogeography, climate change, human impact on the landscape and nature development.
-Many of these collections have no duplicates in other national or international herbaria.
-Our team of volunteers mounts newly collected specimens on their final sheets.
-Approximately 400 newly collected specimens are added annually.